 The frequency of your cleaning routine is strictly individual.
-While commercial floors have to be cleaned every day, if your floor don’t experience high traffic, you can develop a weekly routine.
+While commercial floors have to be cleaned every day, if your floor doesn’t experience high traffic, you can develop a weekly routine.
 Sweeping with a fine broom is all you need, however, you can vacuum once in a while, especially for inaccessible areas.
 Make sure you use the proper setting of the vacuum cleaner, created for hardwood and you won’t cause scratches.
-The same applies for the cleaning products – use only cleaners, created for wood to prevent stains and major issues.
+The same applies to the cleaning products – use only cleaners, created for wood to prevent stains and major issues.

 Prevent from scratches and dents

-Well, this is your most essential aware when owning a wooden floor.
+Well, this is your most essential awareness when owning a wooden floor.
 Wooden surfaces can be easily scratched by dust and dirt particles, pet’s nails and high heels, heavier objects and furniture and even by your cleaning routine.
 Here is how to avoid scratches and marks:

 - Take care of your pets and that way you take care of your floor.
 Make sure dogs’ and cats’ nails are trimmed regularly.

 - Purchase some felt protecting pads and rugs.
-Place them strategic in high traffic areas, under furniture’s legs and around the front door, so your visitors can sweep dirt and dust from their shoes.
+Place them strategically in high traffic areas, under furniture’s legs and around the front door, so your visitors can sweep dirt and dust from their shoes.
 Be sure you avoid wearing high heels.

-- Once again – don’t use too much water, abrasive cleaning products, heavy vacuum cleaners and hard bristled brooms.
+- Once again – don’t use too much water, abrasive cleaning products, heavy vacuum cleaners and hard-bristled brooms.
 Be sure you remove spills, liquids, beverage and food stains immediately.